United States Post Office Department

 During the American Civil War (1861–1865), postal services in the Confederate States of America were provided by the Confederate States of America Post-office Department, headed by Postmaster General John Henninger Reagan.
+It faced insurmountable obstacles, especially the requirement that it not run a deficit.

 The Postal Reorganization Act was signed by President Richard Nixon on August 12, 1970.
 It replaced the cabinet-level Post Office Department with the independent United States Postal Service on July 1, 1971.
 The regulatory role of the postal services was then transferred to the Postal Regulatory Commission.

 Foundations

 In the early years of the North American colonies, many attempts were made to initiate a postal service.
 These early attempts were of small scale and usually involved a colony, Massachusetts Bay Colony for example, setting up a location in Boston where one could post a letter back home to England.
 Other attempts focused on a dedicated postal service between two of the larger colonies, such as Massachusetts and Virginia, but the available services remained limited in scope and disjointed for many years.
 For example, informal independently run postal routes operated in Boston as early as 1639, with a Boston to New York City service starting in 1672.

 A central postal organization came to the colonies in 1691, when Thomas Neale received a 21-year grant from the British Crown for a North American Postal Service.
 On February 17, 1691, a grant of letters patent from the joint sovereigns, William III and Mary II, empowered him:

 to erect, settle, and establish within the chief parts of their majesties' colonies and plantations in America, an office or offices for receiving and dispatching letters and pacquets, and to receive, send, and deliver the same under such rates and sums of money as the planters shall agree to give, and to hold and enjoy the same for the term of twenty-one years.

 The patent included the exclusive right to establish and collect a formal postal tax on official documents of all kinds.
 The tax was repealed a year later.
 Neale appointed Andrew Hamilton, Governor of New Jersey, as his deputy postmaster.
 The first postal service in America commenced in February 1692.
 Rates of postage were fixed and authorized, and measures were taken to establish a post office in each town in Virginia.
 Massachusetts and the other colonies soon passed postal laws, and a very imperfect post office system was established.
 Neale's patent expired in 1710, when Parliament extended the English postal system to the colonies.
 The chief office was established in New York City, where letters were conveyed by regular packets across the Atlantic.